 The founding aim stated in our Articles of Incorporation was: “The preservation of the country’s aviation heritage and to display a collection of aircraft and exhibits to the local public”.

-Whilst this aim still forms part of our core philosophy, Accreditation with the Museums and Galleries Commission resulted us adopting a more structured definition of our Collecting Policy.
+Whilst this aim still forms part of our core philosophy, Accreditation with the Arts Council England (ACE) has resulted us adopting a more structured definition of our Collecting Policy.

 The trustees will seek to acquire items to illustrate the history and development of aviation both military and civilian with specific interest in the following areas: